matthieukomorowski/Litterature/README.md

 # GENERIC AI/ML IN HEALTHCARE

 - All models are local: time to replace external validation with recurrent local validation [2023] https://arxiv.org/abs/2305.03219
+- Operationalizing Machine Learning: An Interview Study [2022] https://arxiv.org/abs/2209.09125
 - Do no harm: a roadmap for responsible machine learning for health care [2019] https://www.nature.com/articles/s41591-019-0548-6#Sec9

 # RL